State of Alaska > DOLWD > Unemployment Insurance Appeals

 immediately.
 If the witness is necessary to your case, the

-Hearing Officer will, at your request, issue a subpoena which
+appeals officer will, at your request, issue a subpoena which

 will compel the witness to testify.
 You must provide the name